Long Term Occasional Teacher definition

 Long Term Occasional Teacher means an Occasional Teacher with whom the Board has signed a “Letter of Nomination” for a period of fifteen (15) or more consecutive days as a replacement for a teacher.

-Long Term Occasional Teacher means a teacher who is required to teach for a period of thirteen (13) or more consecutive teaching days as a substitute for the same teacher.
+Long Term Occasional Teacher means a teacher who is required to teach in the same teaching assignment for a period of thirteen (1 3) or more consecutive days.
+It is understood that any Professional Activity day falling in the thirteen (13) day consecutive period will not be considered as a break in consecutive service.

-Long Term Occasional Teacher means an Occasional Teacher who is employed for a period of 15 or more consecutive school days as a substitute for one teacher.
-Effective August 31, 2008 – 15 days changes to 12 days.
+Long Term Occasional Teacher means an Occasional Teacher who is employed for more than twelve (12) consecutive instructional days as a replacement for one teacher.

-Long Term Occasional Teacher means an Occasional Teacher who has worked for a period of ten (10) or more consecutive teaching days as a replacement for a Teacher.
+Long Term Occasional Teacher means an Occasional Teacher who has worked for a period of thirteen (13) or more consecutive teaching days as a replacement for a teacher.
+When a Professional Development Day occurs within the first thirteen (13) days of a casual teaching assignment, such day shall not constitute an interruption of said assignment.